DoNOF/DoNOF-Documentation/docs/input.rst

 Basis Set
 *********

-At present, DoNOF requires to read the basis set for any calculation from the input file.
+The basis set for any calculation can be read from 'basis-set-name.bas' (see examples in the basis folder of this repository) or introduced in the input file.
 For historical reasons, we employ the format used in GAMESS US software package.

 You will find corresponding basis for any atomic element in https://www.basissetexchange.org/.
 You must choose the "GAMESS US" format in the "Download basis set" box.
 In addition, you can use "Advanced" options from the "Download basis set" box to activate different options and versions of the basis set in the "GAMESS US" format, for instance, the "Optimize General Contractions" option.

 Many examples are shown in the "Examples" section.